 Rudy brings lots of energy and a great sense of humor to the program, and we’re glad to have him as part of the NJTP family!

-Is a Senior Tennis Instructor, Secretary of the Board of Directors, and is a founding member of the Neigborhood Junior Tennis Program and was the very first NJTP coach.
-Barbar is the “glue” that helps hold the program together.
-Barbara is an outstanding Pee-Wee and beginners coach who gives her students a great foundation of strokes, but more importantly, imparts her love of the game!
-Her experience includes school trainee for USTA, NJTL site-coordinator for L.A., and has coached for the NJTP since the very beginning.
+Barbara is a Senior Tennis Instructor, serves as Secretary of the Board of Directors, is a founding member of the Neighborhood Junior Tennis Program and was the very first NJTP coach.
+Barbara is the “glue” that helps hold the program together.
+Barbara is an outstanding Pee-Wee and beginners’ coach who gives her students a great foundation of strokes, but more importantly, imparts her love of the game.
+Her experience includes school trainee for USTA and NJTL site-coordinator for L.A.
 She played at the college level at California State University of Northridge and Pierce College.
-Barbara always attends numerous workshops, including three USPTA world conferences, PTR 10-and-Under certification and the National Teachers Conference in New York in conjunction with the US OPEN.
+Barbara has attended numerous workshops, including three USPTA world conferences, PTR 10-and-Under certification and the National Teachers’ Conference in New York in conjunction with the US OPEN.
 Barbara does it all and with a smile!

-is an Tennis Instructor and Board Member who joined the Neighborhood Junior Tennis Program in the Summer of 2017.
-Porfirio started playing tennis during 11th grade at Sylmar High School and joined the varsity team, playing number one doubles and third singles.
+Porfirio is a Tennis Instructor and Board Member who joined the Neighborhood Junior Tennis Program in the Summer of 2017.
+Porfirio started playing tennis during 11th grade at Sylmar High School and joined the varsity team, playing #1 doubles and #3 singles.
 Porfirio graduated from the University of California, Davis with a B.S. in Computer Engineering.
 While at UC Davis, Porfirio enjoyed the challenges of coding, tennis, and weightlifting.
 Porfirio participated in the NATCAR autonomous vehicle competition and placed 9th out of 55 teams.
-He joined the UC Davis Tennis Traveling team playing tournaments in UC Berkeley, UC Santa Cruz, Stanford, and other universities.
+He joined the UC Davis Tennis Traveling team, playing tournaments at UC Berkeley, UC Santa Cruz, Stanford, and other universities.
 Recently, Porfirio coached and helped develop the 12U NJTP Junior Team Tennis team, which was one the top four teams in the 12 and under 2.9B division of the Southern California Division.
 Porfirio has a genuine passion for teaching, helping others improve, and giving back.

 “I wish to give back to my community I grew up in, by inspiring and educating those around me.
 I believe that anything is possible so long as you set your mind to it.”

-Is a Junior Assisting Tennis Instructor who has been with Neigborhood Junior Tennis Program for 15 years, since the age of three.
-Dally comes from a long legacy of tennis palyers, five siblings all played and learned tennis at Neigborhod Junior Tennis Program.
+Dally is a Junior Assisting Tennis Instructor who has been with Neighborhood Junior Tennis Program for 15 years, since the age of three.
+Dally comes from a long legacy of tennis players–five siblings who all played and learned tennis at Neighborhood Junior Tennis Program.
 Three of Dally’s siblings went on to play high school and college tennis at Sonoma State University.
-Dally is currently a senior at John F. Kennedy and played on the girls varsity tennis team as #1 singles for all four years.
+Dally is currently a senior at John F. Kennedy and played on the girls’ varsity tennis team as #1 singles for all four years.
 Dally was also captain from sophomore to senior year.
 Dally plans on pursuing tennis at the United States Naval Academy after she graduates in 2018.